russinnes/RT-N600-Padavan/README.md

 4) Plug in your ethernet to port 1 of the LAN on the router

-5) Load up the recovery software with the selected firmware file but dont press "Start Recovery"!
+5) Load up the recovery software with the selected firmware file from above, but dont press "Start Recovery"!

 6) Plug in the router to power WHILE HOLDING the reset button in.
 While CONTINUING to hold the button, select "Start Recovery"
    Continue to hold the reset button in until it finishes and verifies!